IQSS/dataverse-frontend/README.md

 # root project directory
 npm install
 ```
+> [!WARNING]

-You may see a message about vulnerabilities after running this command.
+> You may see a message about vulnerabilities after running this command.
+>

-Please check this announcement from Create React App repository [facebook/create-react-app#11174](https://github.com/facebook/create-react-app/issues/11174).
+> Please check this announcement from Create React App repository [facebook/create-react-app#11174](https://github.com/facebook/create-react-app/issues/11174).
 These vulnerabilities will not be included in the production build since they come from libraries only used during development.

 2. Build the UI Library, needed for running the application.